austinbv/dino/README.md

   * Breadboard
   * Jumper wires

-  **Tip:** Arduino kits are a cost-effective way to get started.
+  **Tip:** Kits are a cost-effective way to get started.
 They will almost certainly include these parts, plus more, getting you well beyond the starter examples.

 * The remaining examples will usually demonstrate the interface for a specific component class, or how to use multiple components together.
 * Each example folder should incldue a wiring diagram alongside its code.